Social skills: the upside, the downside, and the death of a hamster.

 For those with weaker social skills, such as those on the autism spectrum, intervention is essential.
 Those who live with autism often find reading and responding to social cues, as well as maintaining friendships very challenging.

 As a parent of such a teen I was recently reminded that even with extensive training, even the keenest autistic teen sometimes doesn’t get it.
 Recently, despite her best intentions, our teen demonstrated she misses what is the socially acceptable way to respond to some situation.
 This week we experienced a pet death.
-Pablo our 3-year-old hamster has gone to that big hamster-wheel in the sky.
+Pablo our 3-year-old hamster has transitioned to that big hamster-wheel in the sky.
 Our 10-year-old wept inconsolably.
 My teen smiled.
 Yes, it was weird, but I later found out why.
 The teen spent a good part of her free time that day creating a “condolence” card for her sister.
 So, sweet of her.
 She effusively presented the card to her little shocked little sister saying, “I’m so sorry Pablo is gone”.
 And then she reached out and hugged her little sister, until the little one was suffocating and said “Enough cuddling, you need to stop!”.
 So there was a situation, which started and ended with poor social skills, but in the middle, there was a moment of magic.

 About the Author – Angela Watkins is a counsellor and psychologist working out of the RED DOOR Counselling practice in Hong Kong.
 Angela helps SEN families build current and future plans in support of their SEN children, helps families learn to cope with the special circumstances that occur as the parent or the sibling of a child with special needs.
 Together with her SEN clients she builds customised plans that help them accentuate their positive traits, and overcome specific challenges.
 Angela is a SEN parent herself, and understands both professionally and personally that different is NOT less, and we all benefit by identifying find our own version of awesome.